mattppal/mattppal.github.io/_pages/about.md

 I'm a member of the {{site.author.team}} Team at {{site.author.company}}.
 I graduated from Swarthmore College in 2018, where I majored in physics & economics— I also played baseball.
 I currently reside in {{site.author.location}}.

-I enjoy using analytics to improve understanding of product and tackling data engineering problems, specifically those around improving data access and efficiency.
-I'm also very passionate about product— I love making lives better by delivering value!
+I enjoy using analytics to understand product and make data-driven decisions.
+I also find the engineering side fun— I love making things more efficient/building new tools.

 This website was built using [Jekyll](https://jekyllrb.com/) and deployed through [GitHub Pages](https://pages.github.com/).